Heathcote Junction railway station: History

 In 1962, the Melbourne-Albury standard gauge line opened.
-It was built behind Platform 1, so the signal box had to be replaced by a new structure to the west of the main lines.
-It was located on Platform 2 at the up end of the station, between the main line and the branch line.
-The branch line closed in 1968, with the signal box following in 1970.
+It ran behind Platform 1, so the signal box had to be replaced by a new structure to the west of the main lines.
+It was located at the up end of Platform 2, between the main line and the branch line.
+The Heathcote branch line closed in 1968, with the signal box following in 1970.
 It was demolished in February 1973, although the foundations can still be seen.

 In 1990, the present station shelters were provided.
-In 1998, boom barriers were provided at the Escrites Road level crossing.
+In 1998, boom barriers were installed at the Escrites Road level crossing.

-The pedestrian crossing at the up end of the station was upgraded in 2006/2007.
+The pedestrian crossing at the up end of the station was upgraded in 2006-2007.

 Platforms and services

 Heathcote Junction has two side platforms.
 It is served by V/Line Seymour line trains and selected Shepparton line trains, with most Shepparton services running express through the station.